rungec/ACR-grassland-conversion/ProcessingNotes.md

 Joined to PADUSCBIv2_Private_Land_only_AllCounty_diss by ADMIN_FIPS and exported table
 > LarkCDL_GrasslandPrivateArea_byCounty.csv
 Areas are in m2.
 The sum of values 0 to 5 is the sum area of private grassland or cropland in each county.

+###Calculate area of grassland converted to cropland in each county in each year
+*manual in ArcGIS*
+Tabulate by area (Zonal toolbox) of LarkCDL_yearfromcrop_grassland.tif using PADUSCBIv2_Private_Land_only_AllCounty_diss.shp ADMIN_FIPS as zones, and with cell size set to Multitemporal_Results_FF2.tif
+Joined to PADUSCBIv2_Private_Land_only_AllCounty_diss by ADMIN_FIPS and exported table
+> LarkCDL_GrasslandPrivateYearConverted_byCounty.csv
+Areas are in m2 of private grassland converted to cropland in each year in each county.